f4ww4z/andilabs.github.io/_posts/2014-12-04-djangogirls-lodz-installation-party.markdown

     git push origin master

-Go to [https://github.com/](https://github.com/) and chech if your commit was really pushed.
+Go to [https://github.com/](https://github.com/) and check if your commit was really pushed.

 ####Basic commands demo: